Kallaroo

 PROFILE FAQ

-Kallaroo has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally
+Kallaroo has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely to impact the area: Ocean Reef Marina Residential Lots Stage 1.
-Key projects include Ocean Reef Road Grade Separation, Hillarys Cycle Network Expansion, and Joondalup Private Hospital Expansion.
-The following list details those most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified one major project likely impacting this region.
+Key projects include Ocean Reef Marina Residential Lots Stage 1, Ocean Reef Road Grade Separation, Hillarys Cycle Network Expansion, and Joondalup Private Hospital Expansion.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.